 “When my daughter was in first grade, I wanted to find a job and an agency placed me with McLean,” said Bowen.
 “I worked in Patient Accounts for five years and then I was encouraged to apply for a position in the Administrator’s Office to work for Henry Langevin for 13 years until he retired.
-I then worked for Michele Gougeon for an additional 16 years,” Bowen said, noting that she recently helped open the Lincoln Residence and also worked in the Division of Alcohol and Drug Abuse.
+I then worked for Michele Gougeon for an additional 16 years,” Bowen said, noting that she recently helped open the Lincoln Residence and also worked in the Division of Alcohol, Drugs, and Addiction.

 She retired in 2009 when she was working for Bruce M. Cohen, MD, PhD, then director of the Shervert H. Frazier Research Institute, and in 2012 decided to come back to the hospital per diem.
 She now works in the Facilities Department and has enjoyed seeing many familiar faces.
 “I built a lot of friendships at McLean,” she said.
 “It’s always been a place that felt like home and there were always opportunities to grow.”

 The opportunity to grow and “having the drive to want to help people” is what inspired Wendy Currie to start working at McLean while she was in high school.
 During the summers she work in food service, the former secretarial float pool for the Social Work Office, and in the Registrar’s Office to help pay for her education at the University of Massachusetts, Boston.